Glabay/Little-Blue-Buddy-LilBlu/docs/docuhound-details.md

-# Little Blue Buddy (DNS-Panel)
+# Little Blue Buddy (DocuHound)

 <img height="164" src="images/lilblu-large.png" alt="Little Blue Buddy" width="164"/><img alt="Newfold Digital" height="123" src="images/newfold-asset-logo.png" width="474"/>

-## Document Hound
+## Document Hounds
-Here you are greeted with a window where you can enter the domain you will to sniff out.
+Here you are greeted with a window where you can enter the domain, and check off the filters you wish to apply.
+Then you will release the hounds to sniff out files and links.

 ![DocuHound-Empty](images/docuhound/DocuHound-Blank.png)